divo-player/support/index.md

 ### Contact

 Having trouble with IPTV Diva Media Player?
-Contact us by [divo-player@mail.ru](mailto:divo-player@mail.ru) and we’ll help you sort it out.
+Contact us at [divo-player@mail.ru](mailto:divo-player@mail.ru) and we’ll help you sort it out.